 “But Ann Coulter sells more books and has more readers than both of you put together!”
 Oh shut up.
 (Bigot.)

-Ross winds up his argument by saying, in contrast to Sullivan, that It Can’t Happen Here, because here The Responsible Media — valiant American patriots like Ross and Andrew and Carlos Slim — are unified and foursquare in their policing of Neanderthal yawps burbling up from the Populist underbelly in the misshapen form of lurching humpbacks like Donald Trump, the Cthulhu from the caucuses.
+Ross winds up his argument by saying, in contrast to Sullivan, that It Can’t Happen Here, because here The Responsible Media — valiant American patriots like Ross and Andrew — are unified and foursquare in their policing of Neanderthal yawps burbling up from the Populist underbelly in the misshapen form of lurching humpbacks like Donald Trump, the Cthulhu from the caucuses.
 No, the real danger, warns Ross, would be a President who has the complete blessing of the Fourth Estate, our noble cultural guardians.
-Such a President could order assassinations willy-nilly; have drones obliterate entire villages just to torch one suspect; commit troops all over the world without any Congressional approval at all; engage in covert activities hidden from all public scrutiny; defy Congress; ignore laws; such a man would be the sort of President — why, the sort of President who looks a lot like our current President, come to think of it.
+Such a President could order assassinations willy-nilly; have drones obliterate entire villages just to torch one suspect; commit troops all over the world without any Congressional approval at all; engage in covert activities hidden from all public scrutiny; defy Congress; ignore border-control laws; such a man would be the sort of President — why, the sort of President who looks a lot like our current President, Barack Obama, come to think of it.

 Oh, that would be bad!